-Parent Teacher Interviews are a strange construct.
+Parent-teacher meetings are a strange construct.
 They are time efficient.
-They put all the necessary parties in the same place at the same time.
-But sometimes I wonder whether we get the most out of them.
+They put necessary parties in the same place at the same time.
+But I don’t think we get the most out of them.
 How could we do this better?

-As a secondary school teacher my experience of these meetings was mixed.
+As a secondary school teacher, my experience of these meetings was mixed.
 It was always nice to meet the families of my students.
-Often it gave me more insight.
-I liked that interviews gave us the chance to all get on the ‘same page’ and plan how we were going to move forward.
 However, I was often overwhelmed and exhausted by the sheer volume of interviews.
 Forty or more interviews, one after the other, was fairly normal.

-Parents also have mixed experiences of these interviews based on widely varying factors.
+Parents also have mixed experiences of these interviews.
 As a parent, you might walk into the room influenced by past dealings with schools and teachers.
 Your expectations of your child and yourself as a parent come to the fore, as do your fears and ambitions.

-What is important is that these interviews give us the opportunity to build relationships and support the learning of children.
-The teacher-student relationship is fundamental to academic success, so it is important that we take opportunities like this to communicate clearly and strengthen that relationship.
+For me, the first aim of any meeting about learning should be to build relationships and understanding.
+The teacher-student relationship is fundamental to academic and social wellbeing at school, so it is important that we take opportunities like this to communicate clearly and strengthen that relationship.
 Research also tells us that the teacher-parent relationship has a surprisingly powerful impact on learning, so that should also be considered and fostered.

 Before the interview

-- It is a myth that only parents of kids who are struggling should go to parent teacher interviews.
+2. It is a myth that only parents of kids who are struggling should go to parent-teacher meeting.
 Yes, it is important that those parents attend and address the obvious problems.
 However, all kids need to negotiate their learning so that they can be extended and challenged.
-Parents of high achieving students still need to form partnerships with teachers and talk about future direction.
+Parents of high achieving students still need to form partnerships with teachers and talk about future directions.
 Also, it is a chance to get some great positive feedback.
-If your child works hard and is achieving great things, let them have the opportunity to bask in that positive affirmation.
-It is amazing how much more powerful a teacher’s praise is when it is delivered in front of a parent.
+It should be a chance where every child gets some positives!

 - Identifying problems that might hinder the achievement of goals.
 If you have a particular concern.
 Let the teacher know.
 Be honest and direct, there isn’t time, or the need, to dance around issues.
 However, tone is always important.
 Respectful communication on all sides will help build the relationship.

 - Reviewing the effectiveness of relationships and plan any necessary changes.
 Help your child’s teacher better understand your child – foster their relationship.